 - you must receive a C- or better in your ULWR course

-- you can take your ULWR course pass/fail, however, you must receive a final course grade of C- or better to fullfill the requirement.
+- you can take your ULWR course pass/fail, however, you must receive a final course grade of C- or better to fulfill the requirement.

 ULWR not showing up on your record?

 Verify that your course was an approved ULWR course by going to the LSA Course Guide and selecting the term you completed the course and “Upper Level Writing” in Skills/Req field.
 If the course does not appear in the search results, it was not an approved ULWR course and you will need to complete a course that is approved to fulfill the ULWR.

 If you have at least 100 credits toward graduation, you may request the Sweetland Center for Writing’s approval to use an unapproved U-M course to fulfill your Upper-Level Writing Requirement.
 To do this, please submit an Individual Arrangement Petition before the third week of classes.

 Students completing an honors thesis can opt to count it toward their ULWR by filling out an Honors Thesis Intent Form and submitting it to the Honors Office, 1330 Mason Hall.